Updated November 2020

 Key Changes to Governance

 The changes made to the governance structure of the College can be broadly classified into four categories.

 1. Reduction in Board size to allow for parity between professional and public members

 - The total number of Board members was reduced from 28 to 20 (which is the minimum required by the Pharmacy Act).
 The makeup of the Board is now: nine elected members (two pharmacy technicians), nine public members (appointed by the Lieutenant Governor in Council of Ontario) and the two deans of the Universities (University of Toronto and University of Waterloo).

 - This allows for parity between public members and elected professional members, with the intent of ensuring that decisions at the Board are made with a balance of perspectives.

-2. Shift to a competency-based council from a regionally based one
+2. Shift to a competency-based board from a regionally based one

 - Pharmacy professionals elected to the Board are not there to represent their voting constituents, but rather to ensure that the public interest is served.

 - To reinforce this, there has been a shift from the current geographical districts to ensuring that the professional members elected to the Board have experience serving various patient populations, such as acute, rural, community, hospital, Indigenous, northern and others.

 - Additionally, the Board has established key competencies to guide the qualification of pharmacy professionals to run for election.

 - A more robust and transparent qualification process to run for election, including the screening of applications by a Screening Committee for the key competencies and experiences, has been put into place.

 3. Separation of Board and statutory committees

 - The mandates of the Board and committees (such as ICRC, Accreditation, and Quality Assurance etc.) are different and require different competencies.
 The Board is focused on governing and setting policies while committees are charged with applying those policies and adjudicating matters.

 - The Board appoints all elected professional members to the Discipline Committee, as it is the only statutory committee where legislation requires elected members.
 Additionally, only two public members are appointed to each statutory committee for which public members are mandatory under legislation.